-This report is intended solely for submission by the company to the SFC and is not intended to be, and should not be, used by anyone for any other purpose.
+This report is intended solely for submission by the Company to the SFC and is not intended to be, and should not be, used by anyone for any other purpose.

 XYZ & Co.
-Certified Public Accountants (Practising) [or Certified Public Accountants] [Address] Date
+Certified Public Accountants (Practising) [or Certified Public Accountants] [Auditor's Address] [Date]

-Note 1: Not applicable where the licensed corporation does not hold client assets.
+#: Not applicable where the licensed corporation does not hold client assets.
 Refer to paragraph 68 of Appendix 2 for more guidance.